pyrohost/pyrodactyl/README.md

 >
 > If you want to setup Pyrodactyl in Docker from scratch, see the [`docker-compose.example.yml`](https://github.com/pyrohost/pyrodactyl/blob/main/docker-compose.example.yml).

+> [!WARNING]
+> Nothing is Perfect, that apply's to this panel.
+> If you are migrating your data from pterodactyl, always make sure you take a backup of your pterodactyl database and other relevant data.

 ### Prerequisites

 -   Latest LTS version of NodeJS